maxzheng/bumper-lib/docs/README.rst

 ===========

 A library to bump / pin your dependency requirements.
-This is used by the bumper_ and workspace-tools_ module.
+This is used by the bumper_ and workspace-tools_ package.

 .. _bumper: https://pypi.python.org/pypi/bumper
 .. _workspace-tools: https://pypi.python.org/pypi/workspace-tools